qk693516337/Kemono-Downloader/readme.md

 ## License

-This project is released under the MIT License.
+This project is under the Custom Licence

 ## Star History